What are the Best Travel Cameras

 This physically larger 1inch sensor allows for significantly greater image quality than would otherwise be possible, but the lens’ zoom range isn’t quite as vast as some others with smaller sensors.

 Despite this, the ZS200 / TZ200 has a very useful 15x zoom, as well as a helpful built-in electronic viewfinder that makes composing shots in strong light easier.
-Although it’s a little on the pricier side, this is still one of the greatest travel zoom small camera on the market right now.
+Although it’s a little on the pricier side, this is still one of the greatest travel zoom small cameras on the market right now.

 SPECIFICATIONS